 K. Carter said there was a symposium on May 28th at the DoubleTree Hotel called 'Aging With HIV.'
-He said that was an opportunity to educate the community.
+He said that was an opportunity to educate the community around hepatitis.
 K. Carter then suggested more infographics in the presentation and educational materials.
 L. Matus asked if the presentation was available in other languages.
 M. Hobkirk said they were working on this issue.
-She said they were currently asking organizations to provide interpreters to translate their material.
-She said they do have material in other languages but they cannot speak these languages.
+She said they were currently asking organizations to provide interpreters to translate their materials.
+Though they currently had materials in other languages, their staff did not cover all language needed for translation and interpretation.

-M. Woods recommended that Hep CAP should reach out to the community directly to increase outreach.
-She said this could mean speaking to people on the corner.
-M. Woods recommended that they should contact BEBASHI, Colours, Valley Youth House, and Covenant House.
+M. Woods recommended that HepCAP reach out to the community directly to increase outreach.
+This could mean speaking to people on the corner.
+M. Woods recommended that they contact BEBASHI, Colours, Valley Youth House, and Covenant House.
 K. Carter suggested speaking to barbers and beauty salons.
-He said there was an organization of barbers that worked to educate and dissuade misinformation.
+He said there was an organization of barbers that worked to educate and debunk misinformation.
 C. Steib said he could provide a list of Health Resource Centers that they could contact.